inflearn logo

 • "Full Spectrum Development (for Independent Developers)": A new course with significantly reduced difficulty.
 Free enrollment coupons will be issued to students of this course.

-• For those who have applied for this course, we will issue coupons once all future lectures are completed so that you can subscribe to a condensed version of the course for free.
+• For those who have signed up for this course, we will issue coupons once all future lectures are completed so that you can subscribe to a condensed version of the course for free.

 • February 22, 2026

-• I am planning a complete revision of this course.
+• I plan to completely revise the course.
 As the title suggests, I intend to entirely restructure the table of contents and further improve the lesson content and visual materials so that junior programmers can understand new development methods (AI-assisted programming, full-spectrum programming, software producing) in just one day.
-Accordingly, I plan to remove the "Structural Code Reading" technique from this course and organize it into a separate course for intermediate levels and above.
-However, since some may have purchased this course expecting the "Structural Code Reading" technique, I will issue free coupons to all subscribers at the time the "Structural Code Reading" course is first published so they can take that course as well.
+Accordingly, I plan to remove the structural code reading technique from this course and organize it separately into another course for beginner level and above.
+However, since some people may have purchased this course expecting the structural code reading technique, I will issue a free coupon so that subscribers up to that point can take the 'Structural Code Reading' course when I begin its development and first publish it.

 • January 31, 2026

-• The table of contents for Sections 14 through 25 has been released.
+• The table of contents for Section 14 through Section 25 has been released.
 I will continue to fill in the lesson content step by step moving forward.

 • October 19, 2025